 Poha is a scrumptious, easy-to-make savory dish enjoyed as a goodful breakfast or a snack.
 Originally native to Maharashtra in Western India, poha is a light, fluffy dish made with flattened rice seasoned with onions, potatoes, and warming spices.
 The earthy turmeric gives it a bright yellow hue and the fresh green chilis add just the right amount of spice.

-My mom makes the best kande pohe in this world.
-My childhood memories are all about enjoying bowls after bowls of freshly made, steaming poha on lazy Sunday mornings.
-I have been truly fortunate to have learnt, tried and tested my mom’s Maharashtrian poha recipe, which I am happy to share with you all.
+My mom makes the best Kande Pohe in this world.
+My childhood memories are all about enjoying bowls after bowls of freshly made, steaming Poha on lazy Sunday mornings.
+I have been truly fortunate to have learned, tried, and tested my mom’s Maharashtrian Poha recipe, which I am happy to share with you all.

 Poha or Pohe, dried flattened rice; is a staple pantry ingredient in Indian kitchens.
 These gluten-free flakes are popular in India, used in making breakfast and snacks.

-Poha is easily available at any of the Indian grocery stores.
+Poha is easily available at any Indian grocery store.
 You will find a couple of varieties of poha (thick, thin, red).
 Be sure to pick the thick white poha for this recipe as the thin flakes can get mushy after rinsing with water.

-Being a Marathi Mulgi from Maharashtra, I prefer my simple and humble kande pohe.
-In fact, for every Marathi Mulgi, pohe signifies a lot more than just a meal.
-In olden days, a piping hot bowl of Kande Pohe accompanied by a steaming cup of ginger chai helped in forging many lasting matrimonial alliances.
+Being a Marathi Mulgi from Maharashtra, I prefer my simple and humble Kande Pohe.
+In fact, for every Marathi Mulgi, Pohe signifies a lot more than just a meal.
+In the olden days, a piping hot bowl of Kande Pohe accompanied by a steaming cup of ginger chai helped in forging many lasting matrimonial alliances.
 According to popular belief, a bride-to-be cooking up lip-smacking Kande Pohe would rule her kitchen.

 Tips for making moist and soft poha